Usabl-dev/courier-push-notifications/README.md

 It requires [@trycourier/react-provider](https://www.npmjs.com/package/@trycourier/react-provider), [@trycourier/react-toast](https://www.npmjs.com/package/@trycourier/react-toast), and [@trycourier/react-inbox](https://www.npmjs.com/package/@trycourier/react-inbox), but you will have to install these yourself.

-The only other additional dependencies are [chakra-ui](https://chakra-ui.com) and [Formik](https://chakra-ui.com) which are used to quickly build the demo form that will let you quickly configure and trigger a standalone local notification.
+The only front-end other additional dependencies are [chakra-ui](https://chakra-ui.com) and [Formik](https://chakra-ui.com) which are used to quickly build the demo form that will let you quickly configure and trigger a standalone local notification.

+It uses Netlify to serve a back-end API which makes and handles the API call to Courier's notification endpoint.
+You do not have to write any back-end code.

 ## Online Demo